laninsky/from_SNPs_to_fasta/README.md

 # phase_everyone
 Phase_hybrid_from_next_gen phases defined hybrids in your dataset.
-This phases all the samples in your next-gen dataset.
+In comparison, this pipeline phases all the samples in your next-gen dataset.

 #How does it work, and what do you need?
 For this program to work, you need to have a folder that contains: